 Wash, wash, wash your hands.
 Did you know soap and water are more effective than hand sanitizer (and apparently easier to find right now)?
 To really get rid of any germs, wash for at least 20 seconds – which just happens to be how long it takes to hum Row-Row-Row Your Boat three times.

 Be sneeze- and cough-courteous.
 Coughing or sneezing into the inner crook of your arm catches the droplets that would otherwise end up in the air or on the surfaces around you.
 The COVID-19 virus is transmitted through droplets, not through breathing, so this is important.

 The benefit of a mask is that it controls the outbound expression of germs when someone coughs or sneezes, and the air you breathe.

 Don’t touch your face!
 The easiest way to get sick (with any kind of virus) is to introduce germs from your hands to mucus membranes – like your eyes, nose and mouth.

 Netflix and chill.
-If you’re not feeling well (whether it’s coronavirus or an old-school cold) please stay home, cuddle with your dog and catch up on your favorite show.
+If you’re not feeling well (whether it’s coronavirus or an old-school cold) please stay home and catch up on your favorite show.